kataw/kataw/test/__snapshot__/parser/expressions/assignment/to_keyword/gen/should_listen_to_use_strict_directive_in_global_wrapped/continue.md

 ✖ Identifier expected - start: 15, end: 23
 ✖ A 'continue' statement can only be used within an enclosing iteration statement. - start: 15, end: 23 ✖ Identifier expected - start: 23, end: 25
-✖ Expected a `;` - start: 27, end: 28
+✖ A 'continue' statement can only jump to a label of an enclosing iteration statement. - start: 15, end: 25 ✖ Expected a `;` - start: 27, end: 28

 ```